wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/README.md

   <img width="500" src="https://github.com/wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/blob/master/areas-plantio.png">
 </p>

-The main main goal is to characterise and quantify areas where pre-harvesting burning of sugarcane is still in use, the project was fundend by the Brazilian National Council for Scientific and Technological Development.
+The main main goal is to characterise and quantify areas where pre-harvesting burning of sugarcane is still in use.
+This project was fundend by the Brazilian National Council for Scientific and Technological Development.